hckkid/abrl_dev/stages/actor_store/docs/spec.md

 let event3 = receiver.recv().await.unwrap();

 // Insert a new actor
-store.insert("user:4", json!({"name": "Bob"}))?;
+client.insert("users", "user:4", json!({"name": "Bob"}))?;

 // Should receive INSERT event for new actor let event4 = receiver.recv().await.unwrap();
 ```

 **Then**:
-- First 3 events are INSERTs with sequences 1, 2, 3
+- First 3 events are INSERTs with sequences 0, 1, 2
-- Fourth event is INSERT with sequence 4
+- Fourth event is INSERT with sequence 3
 - All events arrive in order
 - Subscriber continues receiving future changes